JedLeas/StockTracker/README.md

 # StockTracker
-Pinged once a day and Sends a notification to my phone information about my current stock holdings
+Delivers daily portfolio performance updates straight to my phone at both the opening and closing of the US stock market.
+Each weekday it sends a notification to my phone showing my total unrealised return, the highest mover of the day, and the overall value of my portfolio.
+The hosted web app lets me log trades (Password Protected) and view holdings instantly from any device.
+Powered by PythonAnywhere (hosting), CronJobs (scheduling), and Pushover (notifications).